boltlabs-inc/zkchannels-spec/tezos/setup.md

 Generate a [new Pointcheval-Sanders keypair](https://github.com/boltlabs-inc/libzkchannels-crypto/blob/main/libzkchannels-crypto/src/ps_keys.rs#L69) for signatures on message tuples of length one.
 With this keypair, separately [sign](https://github.com/boltlabs-inc/libzkchannels-crypto/blob/main/libzkchannels-crypto/src/ps_signatures.rs#L64) each integer in the range `[0, u-1]`.

 The merchant publishes the resulting public key and signatures in a config file.
-The merchant then advertises its server IP address and port for customers to open channels using the `<pub-key-hash>@<ip>:<port>` format.
+The merchant then advertises its server IP address and port for customers to open channels using the `<pub-key>@<ip>:<port>` format.

 **Tezos-related Node Initialization.** We assume the merchant runs or connects to a `tezos-node` that has been initialized correctly and securely.
 This means that the node has successfully established a connection to the P2P network and connected to a list of bootstrapped and trusted peers.
-It is assumed that the node run a version of tezos that includes support for the **Edo** protocol or later.
+It is assumed that the node runs a version of tezos that includes support for the **Edo** protocol or later.